crazytexer/open_doi/README.md

 # Open DOI

-This is a package for [Sublime Text](https://www.sublimetext.com/).
+This is a&nbsp;package for [Sublime Text](https://www.sublimetext.com/).
 It opens digital object identifiers (DOIs) as URLs in your browser.

 ## Usage

-If a DOI looks like `https://doi.org/10.1103/PhysRevLett.116.061102`, Sublime Text allows you to open it in a browser directly as an URL.
+If a&nbsp;DOI looks like `https://doi.org/10.1103/PhysRevLett.116.061102`, Sublime Text allows you to open it in a&nbsp;browser directly as an URL.
 In this case, you do not need to use this package.

-But if a DOI looks like `10.1103/PhysRevLett.116.061102`, this package should help you.
-Select such a DOI and click `Open DOI` from the context menu.
+But if a&nbsp;DOI looks like `10.1103/PhysRevLett.116.061102`, this package should help you.
+Select such a&nbsp;DOI and click `Open DOI` from the context menu.
 Then the selected DOI will be opened in your browser.

 Multiple selection is supported: if you select multiple DOIs, they will be opened as separate URLs.